 If you’re a knowledgeable engineer or manufacturing professional, now may be a great time to consider making the leap over to recruiting!
 Companies are in need of qualified candidates, and outside sourcing agencies have plenty of work.
 But the job isn’t for the faint of heart!
 Only those who possess the right work ethic and personality traits will succeed as a manufacturing recruiter.

-If you’re interested in a recruiting job or other manufacturing and engineering-related opportunities, you should also connect with the industry’s leading staffing agency!
-To get started, reach out to Goodwin today!
+If you’re interested in a recruiting opportunity or other manufacturing and engineering-related opportunities, you should also connect with the industry’s leading Goodwin!
+To learn more, connect with Goodwin today!